What Is Holter Monitoring?

 Try to sleep on your back.

 Don’t take a shower.
 A sponge bath is OK.

 Follow your normal routine.
-Don’t avoid stress, work, or exercise.
-It is important to record your heartbeat during your normal activities.
+Go to work and exercise as usual.
+It's important to record your heartbeat during your normal activities.

-If an electrode falls off or the unit makes noise, call your doctor to see what you should do.
+If an electrode falls off or the unit makes noise, call your healthcare provider.
+Or call the phone number for device support to see what you should do.

-Note each change in activity, including when you take medicine.
+Note any changes in activity, including when you take medicines.

 Note any symptoms you feel.
 These might be fluttering heartbeats or skipped beats.